-A mainstay of the Rolex catalog since the early 1950s, the Explorer is both the brand's oldest sports watch still in production, along with being its most understated.
-As is the norm for long-running models from the brand's catalog, the Rolex Explorer has undergone some notable modifications over its almost seven-decade history while still retaining its fundamental design characteristics.
+A mainstay of the Rolex catalog since the early 1950s, the Rolex Explorer the brand's oldest sports watch still in production, along with being its most understated.
+As is the norm for long-running models from the Rolex brand's catalog, the Rolex Explorer has undergone some notable modifications over its almost seven-decade history while still retaining its fundamental design characteristics.
 And it is these modifications that will largely determine which Explorer reference is right for you.
 So with that in mind, here is everything that you need to know about this collection with our Rolex Explorer ultimate buying guide.

 Release Year: 1953

 Dial: Black; Arabic numerals at 3, 6, and 9

 Led by Colonel John Hunt, the British Mount Everest expedition of 1953 was the ninth attempt at the first ascent of Mount Everest.
 Rolex had provided members of the expedition with Oyster Perpetual watches - not only as a clever marketing move in anticipation of success but also to test the timepieces out in the real world.
 On May 29, 1953, Edmund Hillary and Tenzing Norgay made history by becoming the first confirmed to reach the summit.